 We wrote a dedicated article on this here, that’ll take you through how people backup their homes with solar generators.

 Solar generators for camping

 Another popular use for solar-powered generators is camping.
 The attraction is that you can take your campsite to the next level with outlets.
 We take them for granted indoors, being able to just plug in whenever we need them, now we can do it in the wild.
 Just make sure not to check your slack messages, perhaps boil yourself a brew instead.

 Here, you’ll likely want to opt for a power station that puts portability first such as River 2 Pro, since you’ll be carrying it around with you.
 However, if you’re going all out, DELTA Pro or Max works here too.

 We wrote a whole article exploring this topic further here.

 Solar generators for RVs & Vanlife

 Did you know vanlife is booming?
-Since the COVID-19 pandemic, people have been looking for alternative ways to travel.
-Some have even taken to the road permanently, as in the 2021 Oscar-winning movie Nomadland.
+Since the pandemic, people are looking for alternate ways to travel, and some have even taken the move to the road permanently.
 Solar generators and RVs or vans are an ideal match.
-They provide power to your setup and paired with portable solar panels attached to your roof, you’ll have renewable energy on the go.
+They provide power to your setup, paired with portable solar panels attached to your roof, you’ll have renewable energy on the go.
 Here, your pick depends on your needs.
 Large RVs might warrant a large power station, with small vans only requiring a kilowatt-hour or two for a few small appliances and devices.